Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 Kurento API over JSON-RPC
 =========================

-Kurento Media Server exposes a full fledged API to let applications process media in several ways.
-To allow this rich API, Kurento Clients require full-duplex communications between client and server.
-For this reason, the Kurento Protocol is based on the :term:`WebSocket` transport.

 Before issuing commands, the Kurento Client requires establishing a WebSocket connection with Kurento Media Server to this URL: ``ws://hostname:port/kurento``.